Kokopelli84/nfttracker/README.md

    6. y or n for whether this change affects an open issue, if positive you will be prompted to enter the issue number.
 5. Your staged files will be checked for types, linting and format errors and the test suite will run.
-If one of these tasks fail, please review your code before trying to commit again.
+If one of these tasks fail, please review and update your code before trying to commit again.
-6. Your commit message has now been created, you may push to your fork and open a pull request
+6. Your commit message has now been created, you may push to your fork and open a pull request.